Skulux/Voicetral/readme.md

 ## Contact

-For questions or feedback, please contact [EMAIL](github@petrilionis.lt) or open an issue on the project's GitHub repository.
+For questions or feedback, please contact github@petrilionis.lt or open an issue on the project's GitHub repository.

 ## External Services